Project Euler Problem 7 Solution

 Prime counting function

 The Prime Counting Function, π(x) gives the number of primes less than or equal to a given number x.
 So, the inverse, π−1(n), takes a number of primes and gives us an x, which is the upper bound used for our prime_sieve() function.
-For more information, there is a calculator here.
+For more information, there is a calculator here: The Nth Prime Page.

 The calculator reports that there are 10,024 primes less than 105,000 which cover both this problem and the HackerRank version.